IMPORTANT: COVID-19 UPDATE

-Custom Braces and Compression Hosiery
+Custom Braces Compression Hosiery

 At Edgar Family Chiropractic we carry Bauerfeind professional bracing and compression sleeves, socks and supports.
-Bauerfeind is a German company that has won many awards for the quality of its products and their commitment to innovation and research.
+Bauerfeind is a German company that has won many awards for the quality of its products and its commitment to innovation and research.
 From professional athletes to weekend warriors, these braces help to assist and improve a variety of conditions such as tendonitis, inflammation, osteoarthritis and many more!

 Examples of the available braces, sleeves and supports: